xnyan/domino/trace/azure/fig/README.md

 The heatmap figures will be pdf files in the folder trace-azure-globe-6dc-24h-202005170045-202005180045

-## Generate the box-and-whisker figure
+## Generate the box-and-whisker figure about network roundtrip delays

 cd $GOPATH/src/domino/trace/azure/fig